point-lookout/point-lookout/README.md

 - ⚡ Fun fact: ...
 -->
 ### About me:
-#### I live in Moscow and do data analysis.
+#### I live in Moscow and specialize in data analysis.
 In the past, I have considerable experience in the commercial sphere (wholesale sales, b2b segment).
 Initially, I had to analyze data to optimize business processes in my work.
 Later, data analysis became the main activity.
-#### Now I am passionate about further improving my data analysis skills.
+#### Passionate about data.

 ### Key skills:
-- Python (Pandas, Seaborn, Matplotlib, Numpy, SciPy)
+- Python (Pandas, Seaborn, Matplotlib, NumPy, SciPy)
 - SQL (PostgreSQL)
 - Jupyter Notebook
 - Tableau